Don Shave's Ancestral Family Tree

 Marriage15 September 1907Frederick Thomas Barkker and she were married on 15 September 1907 at At the Saint Paul Church in Old FordG in Region of Greater London, England (United Kingdom), EuropeG+.1,4

 Death1927She died The cause of her death (at the age of 44) in the year of 1927 is not known in 1927 at age ~44 in Portsmouth, Hampshire, England (United Kingdom), EuropeG.
-Her death is not known & it occurred in today's England
+Her death occurred in today's England

 Person SourceElizabeth Annie England had person sources.5